hortonworks/cloudbreak/README.md

 ### Running Redbeams in IDEA

 After importing the `cloudbreak` repo root, launch the Redbeams application by executing the `com.sequenceiq.redbeams.RedbeamsApplication` class (set `Use classpath of module` to `cloudbreak.redbeams.main`) with the following JVM options:
+* Note: If cloudbreak is in the CB_LOCAL_DEV_LIST variable, the redbeams.cloudbreak.url should be http://localhost:9091
 ```
 -Dredbeams.db.port.5432.tcp.addr=localhost
 -Dredbeams.db.port.5432.tcp.port=5432